gattmuilloty/Wikipedia-References-Tool/README.md

 # How to run Wikipedia Reference Tool

 This program was built using [Python 3.11](https://www.python.org/downloads/).
-If you encounter any issues running the program, it is recommended to use Python 3.11 to ensure compatibility.
+If you encounter any issues running the program, it is recommended to use this version to ensure compatibility.

 You will also need all the libraries from the following command: